Health Information and Tools > Patient Care Handouts > Learning About Stress in Children

 • Having trouble sleeping or changes in sleep habits.

-• Needing to use the bathroom often.
+• Needing to use the toilet often.

 • Wetting the bed.